bjorkmeister/wawideo/README.md

 - FFmpeg.wasm runs client-side, so conversions depend on your device's CPU and memory.
 - Very large or long videos may exceed WhatsApp's 16&nbsp;MB limit even after compression—try the **Compact** preset or trim the clip.
-- Requires network access the first time to download the FFmpeg core from jsDelivr.
+- Requires network access the first time to download the FFmpeg core (the app falls back from jsDelivr to unpkg automatically if one CDN is blocked).

 ## 🙌 Credits